Making sense of the genealogy of the Sudaniyaat

 I would like to propose the following genealogy, based on my translation of the Arabic text:

-Dabbi Ibn Shtaywi and Nimr Ibn Sudan and the elders of the Gmassah reported that: A mare of the Saqlawiyaat of Ibn Jadran [Mare 1] was left by him with Bani Husayn on the year water was being sold.
-From them, she [Mare 1] passed to Saliim the son of the paternal cousin of Dabbi Ibn Shtaywi by way of purchase.
+Dabbi Ibn Shtaywi and Nimr Ibn Sudan and the elders of the Gmassah reported that: A mare of the Saqlawiyaat of Ibn Jadran [Mare 1] was left by him with the Bani Husayn on the year water was being sold.
+From them, she [Mare 1] passed to Saliim the son of the paternal uncle of Dabbi Ibn Shtaywi by way of purchase.

 The daughter of al-Bahim [Mare 2] produced a chestnut [Mare 3] by the Rabdan Khushaybi horse of ‘Unayzan, which Mutlaq Ibn Rushud of al-Masaribah purchased.